How to choose a Web Hosting? Understanding the Different Types of Web Hosting:

 Ultimately, this means the higher the IOPS, the faster the disk.

-We all love speed and SSDs are faster than any older type of storage devices like SATA and SAS.
+We all love speed and SSDs are faster than any older type of storage device like SATA and SAS.
 If you need a better speed performance, better consider SSD Hosting.